 Different Types of Crowns

-Gold crowns wear the most like natural teeth, and have the best fit.
-They do not look natural, but have an excellent fit and shine.
+Gold crowns do not look natural, but have properties that can make them them an excellent choice and are extremely long lasting.
 They are the best choice for very high stress situations like the very back teeth.

 Construction of an onlay or crown involves 3 stages.

-2. An i tero scan or Impression is taken and a temporary crown for protection of the tooth while the final onlay/crown is constructed.
+2. A digital scan or impression is taken and a temporary crown is made for protection of the tooth while the final onlay/crown is constructed.

 3. Bonding or cementation of the lab constructed tooth (usually 1 to 3 weeks, depending on the type)